If you have pain on the outside of your elbow, you may have tennis elbow.

 Tennis elbow is caused by repeated use of the muscles around the elbow.

-If you stop doing whatever has caused the injury, tennis elbow usually gets better without treatment, but recovery can be slow, taking anything from a few months to two years.
+If you stop doing whatever has caused the injury, tennis elbow usually gets better without treatment, but recovery can be slow, taking anything from a few months to 2 years.

 Tennis elbow symptoms